 When reliable internet access may be an issue, PBS KIDS programming is a great option.
 All PBS KIDS series and apps are aligned to curriculum areas and specific learning goals.

-New plan-ahead guides for PreK-5 educators are now available to help you plan lessons around a variety of themes through mid November.
+A new plan-ahead guide for PreK-5 educators (PDF) is now available to help you plan lessons around a variety of themes through mid January.
 They connect to broadcast content on the 24/7 KET PBS KIDS channel and Learn Along Bingo packets, which include printable activities should your students not have internet access.

 Follow this usage framework to integrate PBS KIDS content into your lessons: